The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

 # About the Author

 Hello there!
 My name is Ringabel Dim of Excalibur.
-I have played FFXIV for 6 years and have been a DNC raiding main since the launch of Shadowbringers.
+I have played FFXIV for six years and have been a DNC raiding main since the launch of Shadowbringers.
 I have done raid progression and fight specific optimizations on DNC for both Savage raid tiers (Eden’s Gate and Eden’s Verse) and The Epic of Alexander with my raid group on the Primal data center (“Monkeys with Typewriters”).
 I have recently become a DNC mentor on [The Balance - Discord server](https://discord.gg/CjQkEn3), which is a good source of information pertaining to FFXIV and raiding.
 If you have any questions regarding DNC, there is a #dnc_questions channel there which is a great place to ask anything with regards to DNC!

 # Special Thanks